Danaher Co. (NYSE:DHR) Shares Purchased by Renaissance Technologies LLC

 Renaissance Technologies LLC boosted its position in Danaher Co.
 (NYSE:DHR) by 562.3% during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 997,736 shares of the conglomerate’s stock after acquiring an additional 847,100 shares during the quarter.
 Renaissance Technologies LLC owned 0.14% of Danaher worth $221,637,000 at the end of the most recent quarter.

-A number of other large investors have also recently modified their holdings of DHR.
-Hudock Inc. grew its position in shares of Danaher by 526.3% during the fourth quarter.
-Hudock Inc. now owns 119 shares of the conglomerate’s stock worth $26,000 after acquiring an additional 100 shares during the last quarter.
+Other large investors have also recently modified their holdings of the company.
+Hudock Inc. increased its stake in Danaher by 526.3% in the fourth quarter.
+Hudock Inc. now owns 119 shares of the conglomerate’s stock valued at $26,000 after purchasing an additional 100 shares during the last quarter.
 Financial Avengers Inc. purchased a new position in shares of Danaher during the fourth quarter worth approximately $40,000.
 Atlas Private Wealth Management purchased a new position in shares of Danaher during the third quarter worth approximately $41,000.
-Oakworth Capital Inc. grew its position in Danaher by 48.9% in the 3rd quarter.
-Oakworth Capital Inc. now owns 198 shares of the conglomerate’s stock valued at $43,000 after buying an additional 65 shares during the last quarter.
+Oakworth Capital Inc. grew its position in shares of Danaher by 48.9% during the third quarter.
+Oakworth Capital Inc. now owns 198 shares of the conglomerate’s stock worth $43,000 after acquiring an additional 65 shares during the last quarter.
 Finally, ShoreHaven Wealth Partners LLC purchased a new position in Danaher in the 4th quarter valued at $54,000.
 78.00% of the stock is currently owned by hedge funds and other institutional investors.

 A number of equities analysts recently weighed in on the stock.
-Royal Bank of Canada lowered shares of Danaher from an “outperform” rating to a “sector perform” rating and lowered their price objective for the company from $273.00 to $234.00 in a research report on Wednesday, November 25th.
-KeyCorp initiated coverage on shares of Danaher in a research report on Monday, November 9th.
-They issued an “overweight” rating and a $280.00 price objective on the stock.
-Barclays started coverage on Danaher in a report on Tuesday.
+Credit Suisse Group lifted their price objective on shares of Danaher from $260.00 to $264.00 and gave the company an “outperform” rating in a research report on Thursday, January 14th.
+KeyCorp initiated coverage on Danaher in a report on Monday, November 9th.
+They issued an “overweight” rating and a $280.00 target price for the company.
+Barclays initiated coverage on Danaher in a report on Tuesday.
 They issued an “overweight” rating and a $260.00 target price for the company.
-Credit Suisse Group lifted their price target on Danaher from $260.00 to $264.00 and gave the stock an “outperform” rating in a research note on Thursday, January 14th.
-Finally, The Goldman Sachs Group started coverage on Danaher in a research note on Wednesday, December 2nd.
-They set a “buy” rating and a $250.00 price target for the company.
-Two research analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company’s stock.
-The stock presently has a consensus rating of “Buy” and an average target price of $234.80.
+Royal Bank of Canada downgraded Danaher from an “outperform” rating to a “sector perform” rating and reduced their target price for the company from $273.00 to $234.00 in a report on Wednesday, November 25th.
+Finally, The Goldman Sachs Group initiated coverage on Danaher in a report on Wednesday, December 2nd.
+They issued a “buy” rating and a $250.00 target price for the company.
+Two investment analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company.
+The company currently has a consensus rating of “Buy” and an average target price of $234.80.

 Danaher (NYSE:DHR) last issued its earnings results on Thursday, January 28th.
 The conglomerate reported $2.08 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.84 by $0.24.
 Danaher had a return on equity of 12.94% and a net margin of 18.05%.
 The business had revenue of $6.76 billion during the quarter, compared to analysts’ expectations of $6.62 billion.
 During the same quarter in the previous year, the business earned $1.28 EPS.
 The company’s revenue for the quarter was up 38.9% on a year-over-year basis.
 Equities research analysts anticipate that Danaher Co. will post 6.05 earnings per share for the current year.